US STOCKS-Dow closes lower after disappointing bank results | Business

 US STOCKS-Dow closes lower after disappointing bank results

+The Dow closed lower on Friday with a big drag from financial stocks as investors were disappointed by fourth quarter results from big U.S. banks, which cast a shadow over the earnings season kick-off.
+The Nasdaq and the S&P regained lost ground in afternoon trading to close higher.

-The Dow closed lower with a big drag from financial stocks as investors were disappointed by fourth quarter results from big U.S. banks, which cast a shadow over the earnings season kick-off.
+The Dow closed lower on Friday with a big drag from financial stocks as investors were disappointed by fourth quarter results from big U.S. banks, which cast a shadow over the earnings season kick-off.

-Along with JPMorgan, big decliners putting pressure on the Dow included Goldman Sachs, American Express and Home Depot.
-Citigroup Inc shares fell after it reported a 26% drop in fourth-quarter profit, while asset manager BlackRock Inc fell after missing quarterly revenue expectations.
+Along with JPMorgan, big decliners putting pressure on the Dow included financial stocks Goldman Sachs, American Express and home improvement retailer Home Depot.
+Citigroup Inc shares fell after it reported a 26% drop in fourth-quarter profit, while asset manager BlackRock Inc fell 2.2% after missing quarterly revenue expectations.

-The earnings kick-off had investors taking profits in the S&P 500 bank subsector after it had hit an intraday high in the previous session.
-Financial stocks had been outperforming the S&P recently as investors bet that the Federal Reserve's expected interest rate hikes will boost bank profits.
+The S&P 500 bank subsector, which hit an intraday high in the previous session, closed down 1.7%.
+The sector has been outperforming the S&P recently as investors bet the Federal Reserve's expected interest rate hikes will boost bank profits.
 "The bar was very high going into (JPMorgan) results.
 On the surface it was good but, under the hood, not so much," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
 In the interest rate hiking cycle expected this year "positioning was very crowded on the long side" going into the earnings season.

 For consumer stock weakness, James pointed to "clearly disappointing" retail sales, which dropped 1.9% last month due to shortages of goods and an explosion of COVID-19 infections.
 Separate data showed soaring inflation hit U.S. consumer sentiment in January, pushing it to its second lowest level in a decade.
 Retail sales and bank loan growth raised doubts about the economic outlook for the current quarter and 2022 for Keith Buchanan, portfolio manager at Globalt in Atlanta.

+For the week, the S&P 500 fell 0.3% while the Dow fell 0.9% and the Nasdaq fell 0.3%.
+At the end of the session, four out of eleven S&P sectors gained ground with energy leading gains.

+An afternoon rally pushed the Nasdaq and the S&P to closing gains with help from rate-sensitive growth sectors with technology closing up 0.89% and communications services adding 0.53%.
+"There's clearly some bargain hunting going on in technology today," said Wedbush's James.

 Analysts see S&P 500 companies earnings rising 23.1% in the fourth quarter, according to IBES data from Refinitiv.
-One bright spot in the bank sector on Friday however was Wells Fargo & Co, which gained ground after posting a bigger-than-expected rise in fourth-quarter profit.
+One bright spot in the bank sector on Friday, however, was Wells Fargo & Co, which rallied after posting a bigger-than-expected rise in fourth-quarter profit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)